serenity-is/docs/framework/authorization.md

 }
 ```

-It is implemented in `Serenity.Extensions` by `BaseUserRetrieveService<TRow>`, which loads the user row from the `Users` table.
+It is implemented in `Serenity.Extensions` by [BaseUserRetrieveService&lt;TRow&gt;](../api/dotnet/Serenity.Extensions/Serenity.Extensions/BaseUserRetrieveService-1.md), which loads the user row from the `Users` table.
 The application's `UserRetrieveService` (in `Modules/Common/AppServices/UserRetrieveService.cs`, namespace `{ProjectName}.AppServices`) only needs to tell the base class how to convert a user row into a user definition:

 ```cs
 public class UserRetrieveService(ITwoLevelCache cache, ISqlConnections sqlConnections)